 Contract Purchase is an agreement to purchase a vehicle via a series of monthly instalments.
 Ownership passes to you at the end of the contract following a final payment.

-A guaranteed residual value, which enables lower monthly payments, is set by the finance company at the start of the contract, which gives you three options by the end:
+A Guaranteed Residual Value (GRV), which enables lower monthly payments, is set by the finance company at the start of the contract, which gives you three options by the end:

 - Hand the vehicle back to the leasing company (subject to mileage and condition).

-- Keep the vehicle by paying the optional final payment.
+- Keep the vehicle by paying the optional final payment and take ownership.

 Structurally similar to Contract Hire, Contract Purchase enables you to make fixed monthly payments.
 However, with Contract Purchase you have the option of retaining the vehicle at the end of the contract.